refuel-ai/autolabel/docs/guide/llms/llms.md

 replacing `<your-openai-key>` with your API key, which you can get from [here](https://platform.openai.com/account/api-keys).

 ### Example usage
-Here is an example of setting config to a dictionary that will use openai's `gpt-3.5-turbo` model for labeling.
+Here is an example of setting config to a dictionary that will use OpenAI's `gpt-3.5-turbo` model for labeling.
 Specifically, note that in the dictionary proivded by the `model` tag, `provider` is set to `openai` and `name` is set to be `gpt-3.5-turbo`. `name` can be switched to use any of the three models mentioned above.

 ```python
 config = {